+'''

+HRESULT insert_safearray([in] VARIANT val, [in] BSTR

+typeName);

+'''

-HRESULT inse: typeName) }; rt_safearray([in] VARIANT val, [in] BSTR ; Description can use DICORBAANS The particular meth of value it contains. ype maps to the DICORBAANY Automation interface.
-You to find details about the type of value stored by an any. ods that you can call on DICORBAANY depend on the kind A BadKind exception is raised if a method is called on not appropriate to the kind of value it contains. kind() method retu example, a DICORBA DICORBAAny contain nd() method to find the kind of value contained.
-The rns an enumerated value of the CORBATCKING type.
-For Any containing a struct is of the tk_struct kind; a ing an object is of the tk_objref kind; a DICORBAANY f is of the tk_alias kind.
-Because DICORBAANY derives from the DIForeignComplexType interface, objects that implement it are effectively pseudo-objects. property contains a contains a complex a CORBA sequence or array type, the VARIANT value in Automation safearray or an OLE collection.
-If the any CORBA type, such as a struct or union, the VARIANT ains an IDispatch pointer to the Automation interface to napped.
-Methods The methods for the DICORBAAny interface are: value() These propput and propget methods can be called on every kind of DICORBAANY.
+Description use DICORBAAny t particular method it contains.
+A Bad The OMG IDL any type maps to the DICORBAANY Automation interface.
+You can use DICORBAANY to find details about the type of value stored by an any.
+The particular methods that you can call on DICORBAANY depend on the kind of value it contains.
+A BadKind exception is raised if a method is called on DICORBAANY that is not appropriate to the kind of value it contains.
+You can use the kind() method to find the kind of value contained.
+The kind() method returns an enumerated value of the CORBATCKind type.
+For example, a DICORBAANY containing a struct is of the tk_struct kind; a DICORBAANY containing an object is of the tk_objref kind; a DICORBAANY containing a typedef is of the tk_alias kind. method returns an DICORBAAny conta containing an obje Because DICORBAAny derives from the DIForeignComplexType interface, objects that implement it are effectively pseudo-objects. property contains contains a comple s a CORBA sequence or array type, the VARIANT value an Automation safearray or an OLE collection.
+If the any ex CORBA type, such as a struct or union, the VARIANT value an IDispatch pointer to the Automation interface to which ed.
+Methods The methods for t The methods for the DICORBAAny interface are: value() These propput and propget methods can be called on every kind of DICORBAAny.
 The propget method returns the actual value stored in DICORBAAny.
 The propput method inserts a value into a DICORBAAny. kind() This can be called on every kind of DICORBAAny.
 It finds the type of OMG IDL definition described by the any.
-It returns an enumerated value of the CORBATCKING type.
+It returns an enumerated value of the CORBATCKind type.
 For example, an any that contains a sequence is of the tk_sequence kind.
-Once the kind of value stored by the any is known, the methods that can be called on the any are determined determined.

-id() This can be called on a DICORBAANY of the tk_objref, tk_struct, tk_union, tk_enum, tk_alias, or tk_except kind.
-If called on a DICORBAANY of a different kind, it raises a BadKind exception.
+Once the kind of value stored by the any is known, the id() This can be called on a DICORBAAny of the tk_objref, tk_struct, tk_union, tk_enum, tk_alias, or tk_except kind.
+If called on a DICORBAAny of a different kind, it raises a BadKind exception.
 It returns the Interface Repository ID that globally identifies the type.
-This method requires runtime access to the Interface Repository. name() This can be called on a DICORBAANY of the tk_objref, tk_struct, tk_union, tk_enum, tk_alias, or tk_except kind.
+This method requires runtime access to the Interface Repository. name() This can be called on a DICORBAAny of the tk_objref, tk_struct, tk_union, tk_enum, tk_alias, or tk_except kind.
+If called on a DICORBAAny of a different kind, it raises a BadKind exception.
+It returns the name that identifies the type.
+The returned name does not contain any scoping information. member_count() This can be called on a DICORBAANY of the tk_struct, tk_union, tk_enum, or tk_except kind.
 If called on a DICORBAANY of a different kind, it raises a BadKind exception.
-It returns the name that identifies the type.
-The returned name does not contain any scoping information. member_count() This can be called on a DICORBAANY of the tk_struct, tk_union, tk_enum, Or tk_except kind.
-If called on a DICORBAANY of a different kind, it raises a Badkind exception.
-It returns the number of members that make up the type. member_name() This can be called on a DICORBAANY of the tk_struct, tk_union, tk_enum, Or tk_except kind.
-If called on a DICORBAANY of a different kind, it raises a Badkind exception.
+It returns the number of members that make up the type. member_name() This can be called on a DICORBAANY of the tk_struct, tk_union, tk_enum, or tk_except kind.
+If called on a DICORBAANY of a different kind, it raises a BadKind exception.
 It returns the name of the member specified in the index parameter.
 The returned name does not contain any scoping information.
 A Bounds exception is raised if the index parameter is greater than or equal to the number of members that make up the type.
 The index starts at 0.